How to Create a Travel Blog in 1 Hour and Make Money On It

-If your blog will be about food and places to visit in Amsterdam, you could think of such words as Amsterdam, food, attractions, destination, guide, local guide, explorer.
-Depending on the level of budget, you could also think of such words as a luxury, special, exclusive, budget, poor, cheap, and others.
+If your blog will be about food and places to visit in Amsterdam, you could think of such words as Amsterdam, food, attractions, destination, guide, local guide, or explore.
+Depending on the level of budget, you could also think of such words as luxury, special, exclusive, budget, poor, cheap, and others.

 Some other words can be about you.
 The difference between a website and a blog is personality.
 The blog is about you.
 So, you could include your name (Roman in my case), traits, what kind of traveler are you, and so on.